 Duke CS | Teaching Assistant (2016-2017)

 Worked as a TA for Computer Architecture.
-Responsibilities include holding weekly office hours (both in-person and online), teaching lab sections, and grading.
+Responsibilities include holding weekly office hours (both in-person and online), teaching lab sections, and grading assignments and exams.

 Selected to work alongside Duke Medical School and BME faculty to better understand the potential risks associated with healthcare centers, environmental microbes, and infectious diseases through mapping the distribution of antibiotic-resistance genes across the Duke campus.
 Led the computational team in developing tools for data analysis and dissemination.
 Personally set up data pipeline and developed project website.